Confidentiality of Information

 When ETS or test center personnel find that there is misconduct in connection with a test, the test taker may be dismissed from the test center.
 ETS also may decline to score the test or may cancel the test score.
 Test takers whose scores are canceled because of misconduct will forfeit their test fees.
-Misconduct includes, but is not limited to, noncompliance with the "Test Center Procedures and Regulations" outlined in the Praxis Bulletin.
+Misconduct includes, but is not limited to, noncompliance with the "Test Center Procedures and Regulations" outlined in the The Praxis® Tests Information Bulletin.

 ETS reserves the right to cancel the scores of test takers when, in its judgment, there is evidence that a writing or speaking response includes, for example, text that is substantially similar to speech found in other Praxis responses, or quotations or paraphrasing of language or ideas from published or unpublished sources used without attribution.
 Such responses do not reflect the independent speaking or compositional writing skills that the test seeks to measure.

 ETS may also cancel scores if, in its judgment, there is substantial evidence that they are invalid for any other reason.
 Evidence of invalid scores may include, without limitation, discrepant handwriting, unusual answer patterns and/or inconsistent performance on different parts of the test.
 Before canceling scores pursuant to this paragraph, ETS notifies the test taker in writing about its concerns, gives the test taker an opportunity to submit information that addresses those concerns, considers any such information submitted, and offers the test taker a choice of options.
 The options may include voluntary score cancellation, a free retest, or arbitration in accordance with the ETS Standard Arbitration Agreement.
-In addition, the test taker is sent a copy of the booklet Why and How Educational Testing Service Questions Test Scores, which explains this process in greater detail.
-This booklet is available to any test taker at any time upon request from the ETS Office of Testing Integrity.
-Call 1-800-353-8570 or email TSReturns@ets.org.
+See Why and How Educational Testing Service Questions Praxis Test Scores.

 Note: The arbitration option is available only for tests administered in the United States.